CsillaFarkas/ParetoPick-R/README.md

 * Visualising tab:
   * add new sliders for measures - along share of area possible for this measure (similar to share_con), this probably requires a spinner in beginning
   * catch R errors triggered by empty data frames better
+  * add option to save selected optimum
+  * add "inverted" to plot, remove all minus signs

 * Configure tab
   * we might want to automate the number of clusters (k in k means) and outlier testing